AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 External ID: Preventing the Confused Deputy Attack

-When a SaaS platform (like a CMDB tool) assumes roles in customer AWS accounts, a security vulnerability can arise: if the SaaS tool is compromised or tricked, an attacker could potentially instruct it to assume a role in any account that trusts the SaaS platform’s identity — including accounts belonging to other customers.
+When a SaaS platform (like a CMDB tool) assumes roles in customer AWS accounts, a specific vulnerability can arise.
+If the SaaS tool is compromised or tricked, an attacker could instruct it to assume a role in any account that trusts the SaaS platform’s identity , including accounts belonging to other customers.

 This is the confused deputy problem.
-AWS defines it formally: “The confused deputy problem is a security issue where an entity that doesn’t have permission to perform an action can coerce a more-privileged entity to perform the action.”
-Source: AWS IAM Documentation
+AWS defines it directly: “The confused deputy problem is a security issue where an entity that doesn’t have permission to perform an action can coerce a more-privileged entity to perform the action.”
+(Source: AWS IAM Documentation)

 The External ID condition solves this problem by requiring the caller to provide a secret value as part of the Assume Role request.
-The trust policy in the target role includes a condition:
+The trust policy in the target role includes a condition like this:

 “Condition”: {